-The procedures described below are superseded by more recent policy adopted by the University Senate in SR 3.4 [SREC: 8/9/2013]
+The procedures described below are superseded by more recent policy adopted by the University Senate in SR 3.4.
+[SREC: 8/9/2013]

-The Graduate Council shall review all graduate programs and suggest measures designed to maintain acceptable levels of academic quality.
+The Graduate Council shall review all graduate programs and suggest measures designed to maintain acceptable levels of academic guality.
 In pursuit of this charge, the Graduate Council may recommend appropriate actions to the Graduate Dean.
-For the purposes of this section, such recommendations may include (1) suspension of programs for a maximum of five years, (2) lifting of suspensions, and (3) termination of programs in accordance with the procedures specified below.
+For November 2018 Page 35 of 272 the purposes of this section, such recommendations may include (1) suspension of programs for a maximum of five years, (2) lifting of suspensions, and (3) termination of programs in accordance with the procedures specified below.